matioau/gatsby-starter-portfolio-minimal-theme/content/sections/about/about.md

 ---
 imageSrc: "../../images/charles-deluvio-DgoyKNgPiFQ-unsplash.jpg"
-imageAlt: "About Gatsby Theme Portfolio Minimal"
+imageAlt: "About MATWEG site Blog"
 ---

-Portfolio Minimal is a Gatsby Theme that creates outstanding one-pages portfolio within minutes!
+Portfolio  is was a Gatsby creates outstanding so it is cool and i used it!

-It has predefined sections for your bio, skills, projects, and contact details.
-If you are a writer on Medium, you can integrate your latest articles in a distinct section as well.
-While building the theme, I tried to keep the setup as simple as possible while keeping everything configurable if you like to.
+my bio, hi my neme is Matthew, I'm form poland, and you are in my blog where I add posts related to my hobby, i.e. programming and creating various cool applications. skills, Linux, Admin servers, web developer, Hacking skills, and of course network developer projects, all projects is will be here in this blog , bellow in articles and contact details. mail szokwow@gmail.com , fb , github , etc.

-Using theme composition, you can easily customize the CSS theme to your own preferences - e.g. change colors, fonts, etc.
+Let's go.

 Last but not least, it has some cool features you can opt-in to: Dark Mode, Splash Screen, Cookie Banner, and more to find out :)